johnperuzzi/MetaGAN/MAML-FORK/README.md

 # JC's Multi-task Additions:
 - Their original functions are **miniimagenet_train.py** which calls **meta.py**.
-Look here if you want to understand how the vanilla model works since mine is based exactly on it
+Look here if you want to understand how the vanilla model works since mine is based exactly on it.
+I'd read this first cause mine follows the exact same structure with a lot of extra stuff
 - My versions are called **miniimagenet_gan_train.py** which calls **meta_gan.py**
 My main change was splitting the original network at some point and making a shared network, a nway network, and a discriminator network, and then changing the losses accordingly.
 I didn't do it the most elegant way, there ends up being a lot of code reuse